by GDL 629 19136

 And they all had a good laugh.

 Inside the crystal globe locked in Odin’s Royal Chambers, Loki screamed in abject torment.
-He was bound to a slab of rock hewn from the cave that formed his prison.
-A serpent hung above him, dripping venom into a small wooden bowl that Sigyn, Loki’s long-suffering wife, held over Loki to catch the burning green rain that caused Loki much pain.
+Bound to a slab of rock hewn from the cave that formed his prison, he endured the agony of a serpent hanging above him, dripping venom into a small wooden bowl.
+Sigyn, Loki’s long-suffering wife, held the bowl over him to catch the burning green rain that caused him immense pain.

-As the bowl was filled, drips escaped, causing Loki’s flesh to bubble up and ooze dark crimson.
-Loki knew that, here in Ragnarok, soon he would escape, die, then return again to this point, throughout eternity.
-Loki shrieked, cursing and threatening his wife, who — despite Loki’s barbed comments — was glad her beloved was home.
+As the bowl filled, drips escaped, causing Loki’s flesh to bubble and ooze dark crimson.
+Loki knew that here in Ragnarok, he would soon escape, die, and then return again to this point throughout eternity.
+He shrieked, cursing and threatening his wife, who — despite Loki’s barbed comments — was glad her beloved was home.

-At the home of Desire of the Endless, she was hurriedly tossing several pieces of clothing, her turkish cigarettes, and her precious giant vanity mirrors into a small overnight bag, her — or was it his? — perfect features harried with fury.
+At the home of Desire of the Endless, she hurriedly tossed several pieces of clothing, her Turkish cigarettes, and her precious giant vanity mirrors into a small overnight bag.
+Her — or was it his? — perfect features were harried with fury.

 “How did they find out?
-I sealed off that cormer of the Dreaming.
+I sealed off that corner of the Dreaming.
 He shouldn’t have been able to even see it!”

 “Going somewhere, little sister?”
 Morpheus stood beside her (his) left.